eagletrt/fenice-steeringwheel/docs/development/qt.rst

    ~10GB space and about 2-5 hours to complete *(based on dependencies & Host Machine Specifications)*.
--  **Networking:** Your Target Machine *(Raspberry Pi)* and Host Machine *(where you cross-compiling)* both MUST have Internet Access, and MUST be on SAME Network to follow these instructions.
+-  **Networking:** Your Target Machine *(Raspberry Pi)* and Host Machine *(where you cross-compiling)* both must have internet access, and must be on same network to follow these instructions.

 Setup the Target Machine
 ------------------------